 The trend towards remote work was already increasing before COVID-19, but now the pandemic has sped things up significantly.
 Since it has slowed hiring for many organizations, a lot of us in talent acquisition and Recruitment Marketing have had to shift more of our time from external recruitment to internal employee engagement activities.
 We’ve had to rethink what our employee experience looks like overnight and find ways to adapt many elements of our in-person culture into virtual experiences.

 These remote employee engagement challenges aren’t going anywhere anytime soon.
-Many organizations are reconsidering whether all of their employees will return to the office again when it’s safe to do so.
-Many tech companies, from Facebook, to Shopify, to Twitter, have announced that they’re moving to a remote-first approach — or are open to allowing employees to stay remote permanently — even after this crisis is behind us.
+Many organizations are reconsidering whether all of their employees will return to the office again, or whether they’ll continue to support remote work.
+Many tech companies, from Facebook to Shopify to Twitter, have announced that they’re moving to a remote-first approach — or are open to allowing employees to stay remote permanently — even after this crisis is behind us.

 1) Update your communications strategy

 Strong internal communications are always important, but they’re even more important when teams are distributed.
 Consider if there are new channels or content types that you can use to keep employees informed.
 In addition to their regular monthly town halls, the company has started hosting virtual “ask me anythings” (AMAs) with their CEO and other leaders using Slido.

 These AMAs were started to provide updates about things that are changing in response to COVID-19 — like business changes, return to work updates and more.
 There are also 3 AMA sessions a month for specific teams and focus areas, where the Tech/Corporate, Customer Care and Sales team can ask questions that are relevant to them.
 These regular AMAs provide the opportunity for GoDaddy’s 7,000+ employees to feel informed and connected to one another.

 2) Develop an employee experience task force